msudvarg/priority-aware-camkes/README.md

 * Identification of request cycles, indicating possible deadlock
 * Determining the maximum priority among all requesters (HLP) to assign CPI thread/threadpool priorities
 * Counting the number of tasks that request a shared CPI to assign threadpool sizes

+For now, CAmkES automatically creates a system digraph representation in the DOT language, which you can analyze by hand or with the tool of your choice.
+The file is under the build directory, and is named `graph.dot`